ekorpela/cloud-vm-workshop/README.md

 - French bioinformatics cloud. *Christophe Blanchet (ELIXIR-FRANCE)*

-- Stefano what topic would you like to have? *Stefano Nicotri (ELIXIR-IT)?*
+- Stefano did you want to run a hands-on and what topic would you like to have? *Stefano Nicotri (ELIXIR-IT)*

 12-13 Lunch